jd1t25/CineScore/README.md

 <br>

-# 🚀 Running the App
+# :rocket: Running the App

 To start the Flask server, run the following command: